MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 ```

 >[!NOTE]
+> The value saved in SharedPreferences is ignored until `AppCenter` is started on Android platform.
-> In Android apps this method before the start of App Center returns the last value set or true if the value wasn't changed before App Center start.
+> It will return the last value set using `AppCenter.IsNetworkRequestsAllowed = allowed` or `true` if the value wasn't changed before AppCenter start.

 ## Check if App Center is enabled